-Investments which are not publicly traded consist primarily of investments in a global emerging market mutual fund and several offshore investment hedge funds and are recorded at fair value using the Net Asset Value ("NAV").
+Investments which are not publicly traded consist primarily of several offshore investment hedge funds and private equity investments and are recorded at fair value using the Net Asset Value ("NAV").
 The Association uses the NAV to determine the fair value of the underlying investments which (a) do not have a readily determinable fair value, and (b) prepare their financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
 Depending on the underlying asset, the NAV is determined by the underlying asset's manager through national exchange price for securities with a readily determinable value or valuations and estimates.
 The financial statements of these investments are audited annually (typically December 31) by independent auditors.